Swikarjadhav14/WayPort/README.md

 - cd frontend, npm i, npm start
 - cd backend, npm i, node server.js
 - Use OTP as 1234 and ID as 1 or 2
+- All the session information is console logged for better understanding and clearity